ia-eknorr/lke-sandbox/bootstrap/secrets/README.md

 ## Local Secret Files

-The secret files in this directory (gitignored) contain the actual secret values extracted from the current cluster.
-Use these to populate Infisical:
+The secret files in this directory (gitignored) contain actual secret values for reference:

-- `CLOUDFLARE_API_TOKEN` - Cloudflare API token
+- `CLOUDFLARE_API_TOKEN` - Cloudflare API token (store in Infisical)
-- `KEYCLOAK_DB` - Keycloak database credentials (JSON with user/password)

 **Do not commit these files!** They are gitignored for a reason.